sir-braz/StreetPotholeMonitor/README.md

 # Street Pothole

-- The Porhole API helps municipalities locate and address road potholes.
+- The Pothole API helps municipalities locate and address road potholes.
 Users can report potholes, and the API provides real-time Geolocation data for efficient maintenance.
 Enhancing road safety for all.